MacBook getting too hot for no reason? Here’s what is causing the overheating (Header image)

 Another possibility is that the MacBook’s battery is damaged and needs to be urgently replaced.
 A damaged battery, when combined with other CPU and memory-intensive tasks, can greatly push the temperature up.

-Another way to check is to go to System Settings > General > About.
+Go to System Settings > General > About.
 Scroll right to the bottom and click System Report.

 A screenshot of a System Report on a MacBook Air.